bluprince13/coding-interview-prep/README.md

 This is a collection of coding challenges that I've solved, in preparation for coding interviews.
 I've also included some tips for acing your interview.

+> :warning: I do not intend for you to actually read the code that I've written.
+> It's not ultra efficient or well styled.
+My hope is just that seeing how I
+> prepped for my interviews inspires you to do your own prep.

 ## Structure of this repo

 Challenges are grouped into folders by type, e.g., arrays, hash tables.